bzoit/bzoit/README.md

 <br />

 ### Hi 🙋‍♂️,
 ### I'm 14 years old and I'm a self-taught developer from Philadelphia.
-I mainly do web development but I also do Discord bot development and I dabble in AI and Kotlin development.
+I mainly do web development but I also do Discord bot development.
+I dabble in AI development too.

 #### - 🚀 JetBrains Fan Boy